pmaji/data-science-toolkit/hypothesis-tests/ks_test.md

   dplyr::filter(
     # build in the standard volume constraint we've been using
     usd_pledged <= 10000,
-    # filters to just GB campaigns
+    # filters to just US campaigns
     country == "US"
     ) %>%
   dplyr::select(usd_pledged)